R3MOB-Stage-2A-2025/classification/README.md

 vim client/classifier/.env

 # Launch.
-docker compose -f docker-compose.yml up -d
+docker compose -f docker-compose.yml up -d --build

 # If you want to remove the containers.
 docker compose -f docker-compose.yml down

-# If you want to remove the docker images ( not done by `docker compose down` ),
+# If you want to remove the docker images ( not done by `docker compose down` )
-# because you forgot to edit the `.env` files in the client directories:
+# `--build` recreates the image anyway.
 docker images
 docker rmi <image-name>